Who wins Chelsea keeper battle for FA Cup semi?

 What neither keeper can afford, says Chamberlain, is to allow their personal ambitions to hamper the team, or to allow a desire for regular game time to descend into ill will towards their counterparts.

-"You don't want the keeper ahead of you to make a mistake, as you don't want that as an individual yourself," she says.
+"You don't want the keeper ahead of you to make a mistake, as you don't want that as an individual yourself," she said.
 "It's about wanting to drive yourself to be better than them - it might be five games, or five months, but you need to drive the standards up rather than drag someone else down.

 "If you have that, then the goalkeeper union will thrive."